Exercise Exercise

 • Isokinetic machines

-The minimum frequency to improve strength is a single set performed twice a week.[#williams-m-haskell-w-ades-p-et-al.-2007] As training progresses, patients may need to train more frequently and increase the number of sets.
-Resistance exercise should complement rather than replace aerobic exercise, so it is important to ensure the time required to undertake all exercise is consistent with the patient’s level of commitment and health status.
+The minimum frequency to improve strength is a single set performed twice a week.
+As training progresses, patients may need to train more frequently and increase the number of repetitions and sets.
+Resistance exercise should be combined with an aerobic exercise program, so it is important to ensure the time required to undertake all of the exercises is consistent with the patient’s level of commitment and health status.

-• Initiate resistance training under supervision
+• Initiate resistance training under direct supervision with close monitoring

 • When the patient is confident, progress to higher intensities (RPE < 15) at 8-15 reps, emphasising increased muscle mass